mitvis/olli/README.md

 ### Testing local changes on the docsite

-- Run the docsite locally.
-- After making changes to the source files, make sure the changes are being built (i.e. that the webpack bundler was running with `npm run start` or that you manually ran `npm run build`).
-- Run `npm run deploy-docs` in either `core` or `adapters` to copy the built file from `./dist` to the correct place in the `docs/` folder.
-(Use `npm run deploy-docs -ws` from the `olli` directory to copy both at once.)
+- Make sure you have run `npm run start` in `core` and/or `adapters`.
+This starts webpack in watch mode with the dev config.
 - Use the example gallery at `localhost:4000/olli/examples` to test changes locally.
+Changes to the source files will be live updated.

 ## Current Visualization Library Support